TTOlurin/MusicVisuals/README.md

 Press the '2' key to toggle between cube and sphere Press the '3' key to toggle between cube and medley Press '9' to stop the music
+*You need to toggle back to cube to be able to select a different function*

 # How it works
 The shapes are synchronised with the audio signals using the getAmplitude() function so they widen